dfinity/portal/samples/dex.md

 ### Depositing Tokens

-Depositing tokens is more straightforward because DIP20 provides a richer interface to interact with.
+There are a number of token standards in development (notably IS20, DFT, and DRC20), this sample uses DIP20 as interface to interact with.

 -   The user calls the `approve` function of the token canister.
 This gives the exchange the ability to transfer funds to itself on behalf of the user.